yannicklevederpvtl/spring-cloud-config-credhub/README.md

 A secret stored using a path beginning with a specific app name (for example, a path beginning with myapp/) will only be made available to the app that uses that name (in this example, an app named `config-demo-service`)

-Add this secret store for Config Server:
+To add this secret store for Config Server:

 ```
 cf config-server-add-credhub-secret configserver config-demo-service/default/master/mysecretstore '{"config-demo-service.stringsampleproperty": "mysecretpropertyfromcredhub"}'